Fat Transfer

 Recovery time

 This is usually quick, with the main adverse effect being some bruising and tenderness in the areas where liposuction was performed.
-Most women find it helpful to wear some form of cycling shorts for 2 or 3 days afterwards to help provide support to these areas ("Fat Pants" have also been recommended!).
 Overall, fat transfer is very well tolerated and you are back to full normal activities within a few days.

 Complications